Nondischargeable Debts in Chapter 7 Bankruptcy

 These types of debts include:

-- credit card purchases for luxury goods owed to a single creditor and aggregating to more than $650 and incurred within 90 days of filing for bankruptcy (the creditor must present the facts to the court, if you prove that you intended to pay the charges back or that the goods aren't "luxury" items then the debt will be discharged)
+- credit card purchases for luxury goods owed to a single creditor and aggregating to more than $675 (as of April 2016) and incurred within 90 days of filing for bankruptcy (the creditor must present the facts to the court, if you prove that you intended to pay the charges back or that the goods aren't "luxury" items then the debt will be discharged)

-- cash advances aggregating to more than $925 obtained by debtor within 70 days of filing for bankruptcy (again, if you can prove that you intended to pay this money back, then the debt will be discharged)
+- cash advances aggregating to more than $950 (as of April 2016) obtained by a debtor within 70 days of filing for bankruptcy (again, if you can prove that you intended to pay this money back, then the debt will be discharged)

 - debts obtained by fraud or false pretenses, and